-Build an RPA centre of excellence
+Build an RPA Center of Excellence (CoE)

 In order to have a successful RPA implementation, organisations must include a Centre of Excellence (CoE) into their implementation.
 A team with the knowledge and responsibility for providing best practice advice and sponsorship of RPA in an organisation.

 - Business cases for changes and additions to an RPA robot fleet

 - Builds risk/return metrics

 - Is the liaison to external RPA experts

 Remember that RPA has dependencies, while robots can run 24×7, it is important to routinely test robots to ensure they are still performing their task correctly and efficiently.

 Great Minds can assist you across your entire RPA lifecycle including: